C-Kinslow/hello-world/README.md

 # hello-world
 Hello World

 My name is Althus Langold.
-I am a great conquerer from the land of Gwanot
+I am a great conquerer from the land of Gwanot.